Statler & Waldorf (musicians): History

 Carmine Pascuzzi of Mediasearch felt the duo "bring their own unique identity to this eclectic and delicious set of tracks.
 They work very cohesively and sharply in their electro beats and fuse styles ranging from trance to punk-rock elements.
 Their power has seen them acclaimed as one of Australia's best live dance acts and this album cements their position in musical originality and creativity."Cyclic Frosts Matthew Levison opined, "This is lowest common denominator music, all boxes ticked...
 Painful, preset, mundane and monotonous.
 If this is the only resistance to our system, then it's no wonder Australia is so conservative right now."

 In mid-2005, Gascoigne and Hede collaborated with Cole and her then-domestic partner, Daniel Belle (also from Australian Idol), as a four-piece trip hop group, Spook.
 McCabe & Downie of The Daily Telegraph detailed how the couple were initially asked "to sing on some tracks" and that "the foursome discovered some major songwriting chemistry."
 During the collaboration, "Gascoigne... took care of composition and production.
 Cole delivered lyrics and vocal melodies and Belle discovered a talent for recording intricate harmonies and string arrangements."

 On the same date in October as Statler & Waldorf's debut album, Spook provided its sole studio album, The Dusk Sessions, which reached No. 24 on the ARIA Dance Albums Chart.
 Mediasearchs Gabrielle Phillips elaborated on their style, "a mixture of triphop style beats that can be dark, uplifting, simple and yet emotionally sophisticated all at the same time...
 Most songs have been contributed and added to by each of the artists, to create a mixture of sounds that is both unexpected and extremely enjoyable."

-After Statler & Waldorf disbanded in 2006, Dennis Gascoigne focussed on his professional career gaining a PhD in Molecular Biology and publishing several papers including in the Oxford Journal of BionInformatics, and heading his software development business Civil Pro where he is currently Managing Director.
+After Statler & Waldorf disbanded in 2006, Dennis Gascoigne focussed on his professional career gaining a PhD in Molecular Biology and publishing several papers including in the Oxford Journal of BionInformatics, and heading his software development business Civil Pro where he is currently managing director.
+In 2025 he paired up with David Ryan to form Trovaire with their debut album The Stonefruit Sessions released in April to commercial success.
+To Leave the Sea and Oh How Lovely from the album both charted in Europe.
 Leo Hede has worked as a DJ and record producer.